Effective January 1, 2018

 3) Policy for International-Level Athletes

 International-Level Athletes should submit new or renewal TUE applications to their International Federation for processing.
-USADA will assist International-Level Athletes in the USADA Registered Testing Pool by forwarding applications for TUEs if such requests for USADA assistance are made at least twenty-eight (28) days in advance of the Athlete’s Use of the medication where prohibited in sport.
-USADA will make best efforts to expedite TUE requests made less than twenty-eight (28) days in advance of the Athlete’s intended Use, but can make no guarantees as to the responsiveness of the International Federation to such applications.
+USADA will assist International-Level Athletes in the USADA Registered Testing Pool by forwarding applications for TUEs if such requests for USADA assistance are made at least thirty (30) days in advance of the Athlete’s Use of the medication where prohibited in sport.
+USADA will make best efforts to expedite TUE requests made less than thirty (30) days in advance of the Athlete’s intended Use but can make no guarantees as to the responsiveness of the International Federation to such applications.

 4) Policy for National-Level Athletes